Do you have the AIA Healthshield Gold Max Plan A and the AIA Max Essential A rider? Have you considered downgrading to save some premiums?

 But there's another way to reduce your total premums.

-That is downgrade your rider to the AIA Max Essential A saver!
+That is downgrade your Essential A rider to the NEW AIA Max VitalHealth rider!

-The AIA Max Essential A Saver is at a fraction of the cost of 50% lesser as compared to its sibling the AIA Max Essential.
+The AIA Max Essential A Saver was 50% lesser as compared to its sibling the AIA Max Essential.
 The KEY difference is that you will need to pay for the deductible if the private doctor who is treating you is not on the AIA Quality Healthcare partner (AQHP).

 What exactly is AIA Quality Healthcare partner (AQHP)